ShumiAkter/ShumiAkter/README.md

 <h3>All About Me</h3>
 <!-- You can write at your own -->
 <h5>
-This is Mohammad Sharkar.
-Currently I am working at Verizon as a Technology Lead.
+This is Shumi Akter.
+Currently I am working at StateFarm as a QA Tester.
 Recently I am working on “Network Agreement Management System” Project where Verizon as a Vendor does a Network agreement with a different company for its network expansion.
 As a tester, I mimic the role of Engineers to complete the agreement process.
 I test the newly developed feature manually first, then I start writing the test script based on Java and Selenium based Framework on the story assigned to me.
 <br>
 In Future, Either I wanna be a Full Stack Developer or a Hadoop Developer.
 I am preparing myself by learning HTML, CSS, Bootstrap, Javascript and related Framework.
 I also learn Python to give a footstep for that language.
 I also have interest for Hadoop Big Data Analysis.
 </h5>